kjolley/BIGSdb_documentation/submissions.rst

 .. image:: /images/submissions/submission38.png

-Click 'Submit' and the system will check that the id and isolate names correspond tp isolate records that do not currently have assemblies.
+Click 'Submit' and the system will check that the id and isolate names correspond to isolate records that do not currently have assemblies.
 Provided these match, you will then be prompted to drag-and-drop your genome assemblies on to the web form.
 A check will also be performed to see if you are the original submitter of the isolate.
 If you are not, you can still make the